ibm-cloud-docs/apps/create-deploy-cli.md

 # Creating and deploying apps by using the CLI
 {: #create-deploy-app-cli}

-You can use the {{site.data.keyword.dev_cli_short}} command-line interface (CLI) to create and deploy your application.

-  You can create an app by using a starter kit or by cloud-enabling your existing app code.
+You can use the {{site.data.keyword.dev_cli_short}} (`ibmcloud dev`) commands that are included with the {{site.data.keyword.cloud}} CLI to create and deploy your application.
+The `ibmcloud dev` commands let you use a starter kit or cloud-enable your existing app code.
-  {: tip}

 ## Before you begin
 {: #prereqs-app-cli}

-* You must install the {{site.data.keyword.cloud_notm}} CLI, the {{site.data.keyword.dev_cli_notm}} CLI plug-in, and other recommended plug-ins and tools.
-For more information, see [Getting started with the IBM Cloud CLI](/docs/cli?topic=cloud-cli-getting-started).
+* You must install the {{site.data.keyword.cloud_notm}} CLI and other recommended plug-ins and tools.
+For more information, see [Getting started with the IBM Cloud CLI and Developer Tools commands](/docs/cli?topic=cloud-cli-getting-started).
 * Docker is installed as part of the developer tools.
 Docker must be running for the build commands to work.
 You must create a Docker account, run the Docker app, and sign in.
 * If you plan to deploy your app to a Kubernetes or OpenShift cluster, you must create a cluster.
 For more information, see [Deploying apps to Kubernetes clusters](/docs/containers?topic=containers-app) or [Deploying apps in OpenShift clusters](/docs/openshift?topic=openshift-openshift_apps).
 * If you plan to deploy your app by using Knative: